PacketSurf/ZSpotifyGUI/README.md

 ```

 \*ffmpeg can be installed via apt for Debian-based distros or by downloading the binaries from [ffmpeg.org](https://ffmpeg.org) and placing them in your %PATH% in Windows.
-Mac users can intall it using [Homebrew](https://brew.sh).
+Mac users can install it using [Homebrew](https://brew.sh).

 \*\*Git can be installed via apt for Debian-based distros or by downloading the binaries from [git-scm.com](https://git-scm.com/download/win) for Windows.
-Mac users can intall it using [Homebrew](https://brew.sh).
+Mac users can install it using [Homebrew](https://brew.sh).
 ```
 Command line usage:
   python src/app.py                                      Loads search prompt to find then download a specific track, album or playlist